KedalionDaimon/raspberry_pi_motion/README.md

 https://youtu.be/KT6VEIXLS00

 Note: on a BananaPi M1 (the first generation) running Armbian Jammy, the working video devices apparently are not video0, video2, video4 and video6, but instead, video1, video3, video5 and video7.
+Also, the host for revaliases is "bananapi", not "raspberry".